When is the Reception Open Afternoon?

 What is the induction process for Reception children?

-Normally our summer induction programme allows the new children to spend four sessions in school in June and July.
+Our summer induction programme allows the new children to spend four sessions in school in June and July.
 They have stories, activities and enjoy a lunch with their parents in the school hall.
 Parents also have an open evening where they come into school to learn about our induction process, along with an individual parent/teacher meeting in July.

 In September, the children have a phased start to school, which lasts three to four weeks before the children are in full-time.
 This starts with a home visit, so your child can meet their teacher again after the long summer break.